ninosaurus/eslint-check/README.md

-name: Node CI environment

-# ESLint checker
+# ESLint checker :white_check_mark:

-Use this action to check if changed files in pull request are matched with provided eslint rules.:rocket:
+Use this action to check if changed files in pull request are matched with provided eslint rules. :rocket:

 ## Code example